Geometric calculus on pseudo-Riemannian manifolds: Introduction

 \section{Introduction}

-Methods of Clifford algebra (henceforth referred to as \textit{geometric algebra}, the term used by Clifford~\cite{Clifford1878}) have useful applications throughout physics and mathematics~\cite{hestenes87,doran07,macdonald2017}.
-Applying these methods to extend the traditional methods of vector and tensor calculus is the domain of \textit{geometric calculus}~\cite{hestenes87}.
+Methods of geometric (Clifford) algebra have useful applications throughout physics and mathematics~\cite{Clifford1878,hestenes87,doran07,macdonald2017}.
+Applying these methods to extend traditional vector and tensor calculus is the domain of geometric calculus.
+Like tensor calculus, it is natural to study geometric calculus in the context of pseudo-Riemannian manifolds (that is, smooth manifolds with a nondegenerate metric of arbitrary signature).

-One important application of tensor calculus---one where geometric calculus can provide some useful additional insight---is to study the geometry of pseudo-Riemannian manifolds (that is, smooth manifolds with a nondegenerate metric of arbitrary signature).
-Previously geometric calculus has been applied to this problem mainly through the formalism of vector manifolds~\cite{hestenes87}, where smooth manifolds are taken to be embedded within a vector space.
-This is a useful framework, which reveals interesting aspects of differential geometry and can be used to formulate general relativity~\cite{hestenes87,doran07,Hestenes1986,lasenby98}.

-It would be desirable, however, to also have a formalism for geometric calculus that more closely parallels standard treatments of pseudo-Riemannian geometry and general relativity, which are usually based on an axiomatically defined metric and affine connection.
-Establishing such a formalism is the task of this paper.
-In this sense the paper represents an ``old car with a new engine''---we will rederive familiar results, but in the context of a new set of underlying definitions and proofs.
+Typically geometric calculus is applied to this problem using one of two approaches.
+One, the algebraic approach, is typified by textbooks such as \cite{lawson1989,crumeyrolle1990,rodrigues2007}, where a Clifford bundle is defined as a quotient of the tensor bundle of the manifold.
+The other, the vector manifold approach, is typified by textbooks such as~\mbox{\cite{hestenes1984,doran2003}}, where the manifold is itself taken to be embedded within a geometric algebra.
+In either case, some additional structure beyond the manifold and its Clifford bundle must be used to define the formalism.

+Here we will take a slightly different approach where no additional structure is necessary, in order to more closely parallel standard textbook treatments of pseudo-Riemannian geometry and general relativity.
 The approach is based on a minimal set of axioms for a multivector directional derivative (MDD) operator (that is, an extension of the affine connection to act on multivector fields), encapsulated in Definition~\ref{thm:def:directional-deriv}.
-The entirety of the framework is derived from these axioms, just as standard Riemannian geometry is based on minimal axioms for an affine connection~\cite{lee02,lee97}.
+The entirety of the framework is derived from these axioms, just as standard Riemannian geometry is based on the axioms for an affine connection~\cite{lee02,lee97}.

-Similar axioms to those in Definition~\ref{thm:def:directional-deriv} can be found in several places~\cite{Cnops2002,Rodrigues2005,Li2005,Snygg2012,Socolovsky2012a,Martin2017}.
-An important point, however, is that it is not trivial to show the axioms are self-consistent---it is not obvious that any operator satisfying those axioms exists.
-A key new result of the present paper is to show that a set of such operators does indeed exist---this is Theorem~\ref{thm:thm:mdd-exists} with the proof given in Appendix~\ref{sec:app:mdd-existence-proof}.
-Note that the proof is not trivial and involves some fairly subtle manipulations.